zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/ongoing.md

 - **Blockchain Sharding × Graph Machine Learning:**

-  - **Distributed Account Allocation Framework and Algorithm for Blockchain Sharding.** (Submitted and under review)

   - **Fast Co-prediction-clustering for Precise Allocation of Large-scale Addresses in Sharded Blockchain.** (Preparing for submission)